Reading time: 4 minutes

-The rules at different ages govern how much and when you can contribute to super, when you can get your hands on your savings, and how much tax you will pay.
-These are designed to stop people taking advantage of the generous tax benefits offered as part of Australia’s super system.
+The rules at different ages govern how much and when you can contribute to super, when you can get your hands on your savings and how much tax you will pay.
+These rules are designed to ensure super is used for its intended purpose – for retirement income – in exchange for the generous tax benefits offered as part of Australia’s super system.

-To make things a bit easier to understand, here’s SuperGuide’s simple guide to the super rules that apply in the final years before retirement.
+To make things a bit easier to understand, here’s SuperGuide’s simple explainer of the super rules applying in the final years before retirement.

 Super rules if you’re in your 60s

-Once you reach age 60, the rules of the super system change.
-The key difference for most people is that withdrawing money from your super account is now free of tax.
+Once you turn 60, the rules of the super system change.
+The key differences are that withdrawing money from your super is now free of tax if your savings are in a taxed super fund (the most common type), and you have reached your preservation age which makes accessing your super possible.

-If you are aged 65 or older, you may be eligible to make a downsizer contribution into your super account of up to $300,000 from the total proceeds of selling your home.
+If you are aged 55 or older, you can also make a downsizer contribution into your super account of up to $300,000 from the total proceeds of selling your home.

-The main rules applying to your super during your 60s are split between those covering when money goes into your super account (contributions) and when it comes out (withdrawing).
+The main rules applying to your super during your 60s are split between those covering:

 1. Contributing to super